Moves like Jagger

 "Moves like Jagger" was well received by music critics, who praised the song's chorus.
-Praise also went to the vocals of Levine and Aguilera, with critics pointing out solid chemistry between the two.
-Likewise, the song was a commercial success, going on to top the charts in over 18 countries.
+Praise also went to the vocals of Christina Aguilera.
+The song was a commercial success, going on to top the charts in over 20 countries.
 In the United States, "Moves like Jagger" became the band's second (after 2007's "Makes Me Wonder") and Aguilera's fifth number-one single and is among the best-selling singles of all time.
 The song also made Aguilera the second female artist to score a number-one hit in the 1990s, 2000s, and 2010s, which in turn made her the fourth woman to score number-one singles in three different decades.

 The music video was directed by Jonas Åkerlund.
 The video features old video footage of Jagger and his iconic dance moves.
 "Moves like Jagger" was nominated for a Grammy Award for Best Pop Duo/Group Performance at the 54th Grammy Awards but lost to "Body and Soul" by Tony Bennett and Amy Winehouse.
 The song was first performed in June 2011 on an episode of The Voice (where Levine and Aguilera both served as coaches).

 Internationally, the song was the ninth-best-selling digital single of 2011 with sales of 7 million copies.
-After Wham!'s "Last Christmas" finally topped the charts in 2021, "Moves like Jagger" became the UK's biggest-selling single never to top the charts.
+After Wham!'s "Last Christmas" topped the charts in 2021, "Moves like Jagger" became the UK's biggest-selling single that never topped the charts.
 The song was certified Diamond by the Recording Industry Association of America (RIAA) in 2021.